xavier-tobin/PatternAnnotatedString/README.md

 # PatternAnnotatedString

-Easily and dynamically style text using pattern/regular expressions in Jetpack Compose.
+Easily and dynamically style text using patterns/regular expressions in Jetpack Compose.

 - [x] 📝 Alternative to `buildAnnotatedString` for dynamic text
-- [x] 🧩 Supports inline styles
-- [x] 🎨 Highly flexible, simple Compose-ready API
+- [x] 🎨 Simple, highly flexible Composeable API
-- [x] 🚀 Respects compose lifecycle with performance options
+- [x] 🚀 Respects Compose lifecycle with performance options
 - [x] 📦 Out-of-the-box support for custom paragraph backgrounds
+- [x] 🧩 Easily render custom inline content

 # Usage

+The library has a very simple public API and in most cases you can add dynamic styles to text with just a few lines of code.

 ## Basic example